-♦ LPG fuel system (ISO 20766-1 to 25)
+\bigcirc LPG fuel system (ISO 20766-1 to 25)

 This standard addresses component parts used in the fuel system of an LPG vehicle.
 It stipulates definitions and testing methods in Part 1 and 2 and individual system parts in Part 3 to 25.
 These documents cover the non-return valve, level indicator, and fuel pump that are unique to liquid gas fuel and other valves and component parts.
-Japan is promoting standardization activities as the project leaders for 24 (Gas tubes) and 25 (Gas connections).
+Japan promoted standardization activities as the project leaders for 24 (Gas tubes) and 25 (Gas connections) and published the standard in 2022.